Meetings & Events

 OCCA Legislative Summit

 The OCCA Legislative Summit takes place during full-session years (odd years).
-The next Summit will take place on Friday, April 16, 2021, in a virtual format due to the COVID-19 pandemic.
-Click here to register!
+The next Legislative Summit will take place in April 2023.

 The Oregon Executive Leadership Academy is a year-long cohort program to provide coaching and mentorship to current and upcoming senior level administrators in Oregon’s Community Colleges.
 The academies will be facilitated by Dr. Mary Spilde with national and state-level presenters brought in to share their expertise.